cedadev/stac-generator/docs/source/stac_generator/user_guide/orientation.rst

 The STAC Generator package stores some :ref:`inputs <stac_generator/inputs:inputs>` which can be used to read from a range of different sources messages of STAC objects to genertate.
 The :ref:`item <stac_generator/generators:Item Generator>`, and :ref:`collection <stac_generator/generators:Collection Generator>`
-generators take these messages and extract the required facets to buil the relevant STAC object using a variety of :ref:`extraction methods <stac_generator/extraction_methods:extraction methods>`.
+generators take these messages and extract the required facets to buil the relevant STAC object using a variety of :ref:`extraction methods <stac_generator/extraction_methods:Extraction Methods>`.
 These generated objects can then be passed to a range of :ref:`outputs <stac_generator/outputs:outputs>`.

 The generators have two levels of configuration.
 Global configuration, passed at the command line on